 “Headlights” ft.
 Nate Ruess

-: "Then Nate got taken away by the state at 8-years-old, and / That's when I realized you were sick and it wasn't fixable or changable / And to this day we remained estranged and I hate it though"
+Best: "Then Nate got taken away by the state at 8-years-old, and / That's when I realized you were sick and it wasn't fixable or changeable / And to this day we remained estranged and I hate it though"

 Exactly the kind of emotionally gripping, intensely autobiographical material that first made Eminem so impossible to ignore.
 Absolutely excellent song that doesn't have a single bad line.

 Best: "Now I've been hip-hop in its tip top form / Since N.W.A. was blaring through my car windows leaning on the horn / Screaming ''fuck the police' like cop porn / Flipped rap on its ear like I dropped coin / Fuck top 5, bitch, I'm top 4 / And that includes Biggie and Pac, whore / And I got an evil twin, so who do you think that's 3rd and that 4th spot's for?"

 I fucking love that Eminem/Marshall Mathers just came out and says that he's top four, and he's holding down two of the spot between himself and Slim Shady.
 There are only small, small handful of rappers who could get away with spitting a line like this, great to hear Em go for it.

 Worst: "Cause I'm so sick of being the truth I wish somebody finally admit me / Into a mental hospital with Britney / Oh, LMFAO, no way, ho / Jose Baez couldn't beat this rap, OJ no / Hooray, I'm off the hook like Casey Anthony"